Automation, Workers, and Event-Driven Workflows

 Laravel provides several dispatch mechanisms, each suited to different situations.
 The choice affects execution timing, failure isolation, and how jobs relate to each other.

 Synchronous dispatch. dispatch_sync() runs the job inline, in the current process.
-Use this for testing, for local development, and for jobs that must complete before the response returns.
+Use this for testing and for local development.
+Running jobs synchronously in feature tests catches integration bugs that mocking hides: database state, event dispatch ordering, and exception handling.
+The speed trade-off is real, but the coverage gain is worth it for critical job classes.
 Never use synchronous dispatch in production for slow work.

 Standard async dispatch.
 The job serialises onto the configured queue and returns immediately.
 A worker picks it up when capacity is available.
 This is the default and the right choice for most jobs.